-However, given that he has effectively retired from football management and it will land him a lucrative appearance fee, it's not altogether unsurprising either.
+However, given that he has effectively retired from football management and it landed him a lucrative appearance fee, it's not altogether unsurprising either.

 He won the Intertoto Cup with the Hammers in 1999 and masterminded Pompey's 2008 FA Cup triumph, while his exploits with Spurs earned him a Manager of the Season award in 2010.

-Goal takes a look at how much Redknapp is worth, what he will earn on I'm a Celebrity... and more.
+Goal takes a look at how much Redknapp is worth, what he earned on I'm a Celebrity... and more.

 Redknapp will have earned plenty of money during his career as a footballer and later as a football manager, but he is not currently employed in that realm.